-- Where a professional client 'legitimately relies' on Jefferies to protect its interests in relation to the relevant elements of a transaction that may be affected by how Jefferies, or the entity to which the order is transmitted, executes or routes the order, then the best execution obligation will apply.
-For example, a best execution obligation would likely apply where Jefferies execute an order by:dealing as riskless principal; and - 'working' an order on behalf of a client (e.g. where Jefferies make decisions as to how the order is executed).
+Where a professional client 'legitimately relies' on Jefferies to protect their interests in relation to the relevant elements of a transaction that may be affected by how Jefferies, or the entity to which the order is transmitted, executes the order, then the best execution obligation will apply.
+For example, a best execution obligation would likely apply where Jefferies execute an order by:

+- dealing as agent (e.g., Jefferies transmits an order for execution to a third party or Jefferies execution desk). - dealing as riskless principal; and - working' an order on behalf of a client (e.g., where Jefferies make decisions as to how the order is executed).